unfoldingWord-dev/translationStudio-Info/docs/dNavigate.rst

 **Blind Edit Mode**

+To use Blind Edit Mode, see *How do I set up to translate the Bible or Open Bible Stories?* in `translationStudio for the Desktop <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_

 If you change the settings to Blind Edit Mode, a third view is available for text projects.
 You access this Blind Edit view by clicking the icon that looks like two sheets of paper.

 This *Blind Edit view* shows you the source text one chunk at a time, and you click the card behind the source text to translate.
 You cannot see the source and the translation at the same time, so it enforces a blind draft.
 This is the view you should use if you are doing a translation of Bible or Open Bible Stories text.